hotranthientuong/asus-novago-recovery-guide/README.md

 I seriously hope this guide helped you, especially because I put a lot of effort in writing it!

-# :muscle: Support my work
+# :muscle: Support jackdan93 work

-If this guide saved your device from the trash can, please consider [buying me a coffee](https://paypal.me/jackdan93) :coffee:
+If this guide saved your device from the trash can, please consider [buying jackdan93 a coffee](https://paypal.me/jackdan93) :coffee: